Office Hours: Tu 11:00-12:00 (except the first week of the month when it is 11:00-11:45), Th 12:15-1:15, by appointment

 Scarre, Chris and Tammy Stone (under contract)(editors) The Human Past Essentials.
 Thames and Hudson, London.

-Stone, Tammy (in press) Point of Pines Pueblo, a Mountain Mogollon Aggregated Community.
+Stone, Tammy (2020) Point of Pines Pueblo, a Mountain Mogollon Aggregated Community.
 University of Utah Press, Salt Lake City.

 Stone, Tammy (2018) A Pocket Guide to mentoring Higher Education Faculty: Making the Time, Finding the Resources.
 Rowman and Littlefield, Lanham, MA.